As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 An example of this is a Pinot Noir from Burgundy will have an alcohol level of between 12% and 13% depending on the vintage, while a Pinot Noir from California is hardly ever below 14% alcohol.

 TIP: French wines are often compared to Italian wines too.
 Find out the main differences between these wines in this article.
-And if you want to know what the differences between Spanish wines and all others (French, Italian, Chilean, and more) are, check out this article.
+If you want to know what the differences between Spanish wines and all others (French, Italian, Chilean, and more) are, check out this article.

 Comparing The Soil Types And Temperatures Between France And California